mvvvv/StereoKit-rust/README.md

 - Make sure you have [OpenXR installed](https://www.khronos.org/openxr/) with an active runtine.
 - Launch[^1]: `cargo run --features event-loop  --example main_pc`
-  using Wayland on Linux may require to unset temporarily the DISPLAY variable: `DISPLAY= cargo run  --features event-loop  --example main_pc`).

 ### Run the project's demo on your PC using the [simulator](https://stereokit.net/Pages/Guides/Using-The-Simulator.html)